New ANSI Standards for Aerial Lifts: What You Need to Know

 – Steps for preventing unauthorized MEWP use

-- Steps for protecting the safety of workers not operating the MEWP
+– Steps for protecting the safety of workers who are not operating MEWPs

 New ANSI Scissor Lift Standards

-To date, ANSI has not published any new standards related only to scissor lifts.
-Although different in structure and how they lift, scissor lifts are just another type of MEWP.
-All the new ANSI aerial lift standards regarding training, equipment and safety apply the same to scissor lifts as any other type of lift.
+To date, ANSI has not released new standards that apply exclusively to scissor lifts.
+Although different in structure and how they lift, scissor lifts are classified as MEWPs, and the new ANSI aerial lift standards regarding training, equipment, and safety apply the same to scissor lifts as other lifts.

 New ANSI Aerial Lift Training Requirements

-ANSI A92 also sets new training standards.
-All personnel who supervise MEWP workers must be trained in these areas:
+ANSI A92 sets new training standards, and personnel who supervise MEWP workers must be trained in these areas:

 – Selecting the right MEWP for the work to be performed